 Please note that butterfly walks are subject to amendment.
 Please consult the Home Page or this page for any changes to the events calendar.

-Click here to open a PDF file containing Hampshire Butterfly Walks.
+Click here to open a PDF file containing a list of the potential Hampshire Butterfly Walks which will take place once Covid-19 restrictions are lifted.

 Isle of Wight Butterfly Walks in 2021

-Click here to open a PDF file containing Isle of Wight Butterfly Walks.
+Click here to open a PDF file containing a list of the potential Isle of Wight Butterfly Walks which will take place once Covid-19 restrictions are lifted.

 Reserve Meeting Points